Samsung September 2021 security update is now rolling out for these Galaxy devices

 In addition to Samsung’s ongoing prowess in the flagship and foldables departments, the company is also surprisingly dominant in the field of affordable Android phones between their M and A series.
 This is backed by Samsung’s willingness to update even their mid-range A series phones on a monthly basis, though not for as long as their flagships get the same treatment.
 Even once the monthly updates run out, Samsung follows this up with a period of quarterly, and later biannual, updates.

-Starting out the wave of updates, the Galaxy A8 (2018) received its update on September 4.
-Notably, the update comes after both June and August updates for the phone, despite the Galaxy A8 (2018) only being slated for biannual updates for non-enterprise customers.
 On September 6, Samsung rolled out side-by-side updates for the Galaxy A52 and Galaxy A72, two of the company’s hottest affordable phones which also launched side-by-side.
+The 5G variant of the Galaxy A52 was a few days behind, getting the update on September 9 in multiple countries across Europe.

 As for the lower-end M series, the Galaxy M21 was the first to get upgraded, on September 7, with the update confirmed in both India and Sri Lanka.
 Current speculation is that the update is more substantial than a simple security patch, though this hasn’t been confirmed.